-General and administrative expenses consist primarily of personnel-related costs for our administrative departments, software licensing costs, professional fees for external legal, accounting and other consulting services, facilities costs, corporate insurance, taxes and licenses, and bad debt.
-Personnel-related costs include salaries, benefits, taxes, bonuses, stock-based compensation, and travel.
+General and administrative expenses consist primarily of personnel-related costs for our administrative departments, software licensing costs, professional fees for external legal, accounting and other consulting services, facilities costs, corporate insurance, bad debt, and taxes and licenses.
+Personnel-related costs include stock-based compensation, salaries, benefits, travel, bonuses, and taxes.

 We expect to increase the size of our general and administrative function to support the growth of our business and may incur additional expenses as a result of operating as a public company, including costs to comply with the rules and regulations applicable to companies listed on a U.S. securities exchange and costs related to compliance and reporting obligations pursuant to the rules and regulations of the SEC.
 In addition, as a public company, we expect to incur increased expenses such as insurance, investor relations, and professional services.
-As a result, we expect the dollar amount of our general and administrative expenses to increase for the foreseeable future.
-However, we expect our general and administrative expenses to decrease as a percentage of total revenue over time, although they may fluctuate as a percentage of total revenue from period to period.
+As a result, we expect the dollar amount of our general and administrative expenses to increase as a percentage of total revenue over time, although they may fluctuate as a percentage of total revenue from period to period.